St Albans School, Hertfordshire: The school today

 St Albans School is predominantly a single-sex school for boys, but has accepted girls into the sixth form since 1991.
 It is a member of the Headmasters' Conference of leading public schools.
 In its earlier days it was known as the Free School of St Albans, City of St Alban Grammar School or St Albans Grammar School.
 It is often (erroneously) referred to as "The Boys' School", "St Albans Boys" and "The Abbey School" (thereby causing confusion with The Abbey C of E Primary School nearby which is almost always referred to as "The Abbey School", and the adjacent but now defunct Abbey National Boys' School, a name which is still borne by a building in nearby Spicer Street).

-The school operates a house system.
-The current system, which came into use in September 1996, assigns all members of the school to one of four houses.
-These are named after notable former pupils and staff: Hawking, Renfrew, Hampson and Marsh.
-Previously the house names were Abbey, Breakespeare, Debenham, Pemberton, Shirley, Woollams and School House.

 In 1967 the School acquired what was then a derelict hill farm in the Brecon Beacons.
-The property, Pen Arthur, was fully restored and is now a well-equipped Field Studies Centre.
-Academic departments use Pen Arthur for field trips and study weekends throughout the year, and it plays a key part as a base for outdoor activities organised by the CCF and Duke of Edinburgh's Award Scheme.
-During their first year at the school, all pupils go to Pen Arthur for a week, during which time they participate in many "outward-bound" activities such as caving, hiking and even visiting a Roman gold mine.
+The property, Pen Arthur, was restored and is now a Field Studies Centre.
+Academic departments use Pen Arthur for field trips and study weekends throughout the year, and it is a base for outdoor activities organised by the Combined Cadet Force and for The Duke of Edinburgh's Award.

-Old Albanians

-Former pupils of the school can use the title OA or "Old Albanian" after their name and are members of the Old Albanian Club.
-The Old Albanian Club has its own sports facilities at Woollam's, clubs, societies and also its own social networking website at www.oaconnect.co.uk.
+In March 2025, it was announced that starting from September 2026, the school would accept both girls and boys in first form (year 7) meaning the school would become fully co-educational.

+Notable alumni

+Former pupils of the School are known as OAs or 'Old Albanians'.